Nankana Sahib District: Demographics

-At the time of the 2017 census, the district's population was 1,354,986, of which 690,274 were males and 664,558 females.
-1,109,862 were rural and 245,124 urban.
-The literacy rate was 63.71%.
-Muslims were the predominant religious community with 96.68% of the population while Christians were 2.97% of the population.
+Population

+As of the 2023 census, Nankana Sahib district has 246,956 households and a population of 1,634,871.
+The district has a sex ratio of 103.62 males to 100 females and a literacy rate of 63.12%: 68.38% for males and 57.63% for females.
+428,600 (26.22% of the surveyed population) are under 10 years of age.
+323,388 (19.78%) live in urban areas.

+Religion

+Languages

-At the time of the 2017 census, 98.83% of the population spoke Punjabi as their first language.
+At the time of the 2023 census, 97.24% of the population spoke Punjabi and 1.88% Urdu as their first language.

 Education

-District Nankana Sahib is ranked at the 26th position in the education score index of the Pakistan District Education Rankings 2017 published by Alif Ailaan.
-The education score is composed of the learning score, retention score and gender parity score.
+District Nankana Sahib is ranked 26th on the education score index of the Pakistan District Education Rankings 2017 published by Alif Ailaan.
+The overall education score is composed of the learning score, retention score and gender parity score.

 In the middle school infrastructure score index, which focuses on availability of basic facilities and the building condition of schools, Nankana Sahib ranks 51st.
 The facilities of electricity and drinking water in schools remain very good in the district with a 100% score.
 However, the building conditions are below average with a score of 45.07.

 On the TaleemDo!
-App, majority residents of several areas within Nankana Sahib have complained about shortage of teachers available for schools and there is no access of transport available to schools located at larger distances.
+App, the majority of residents in several areas within Nankana Sahib district have complained about a shortage of school teachers, as well as a lack of access to available transport to schools located further away.
 This issue is reported by a majority of female students.